JanKianicka/java_study/README.txt

 C:\repo\java_study\src\java_study>java java_study/MyFirstJavaProgram
 Hello World

+And on windows it is possible to set classpath like this: set CLASSPATH=C:\users\jack\java\classes

 And I have successfully also executed the program for calculation of sungeometry in the raster, hurrah:
 C:\repo\java_study\src\sungeom_java>javac -d . sungeom.java